Sunday, July 21, 2013

 As far as finances go, I doubt we'll ever fully recover from the damage of that year without work—especially not with the student loans accrued by attending one if the colleges of the Concordia University System instead of a more reasonably-priced state school.
 Maybe I'll write that bestseller someday.

 I know that's a lot to take in.
 Believe me when I say I know.
 I don't share all that to garner pity for me and mine.
 We're actually one of the rare CRM success stories, such as it is.
 We're among the fortunate ones who have returned to the parish.
 I know pastors who have languished for a decade or more without a sniff at a return to the parish.
 That's why this issue is so near and dear to my heart.
-There are a lot of hurting pastors out there, a lot of hurting pastors's wives and pastors's kids.
+There are a lot of hurting pastors out there, a lot of hurting pastors' wives and pastors' kids.
 Most of them receive little in the way of comfort or support from their DPs, much less any hope for a return to the parish.
 Some of them are dealing with physical, mental, emotional, spiritual, or financial difficulties—and some are dealing with all of those afflictions at the same time.

 Our church body is talking a lot right now about "witness," "mercy," and "life together."
 One of the marks of the early church was the love these Christians showed for their fellows, and this was evident even to their enemies.
 "See how they love," one said.
 Their mercy in their life together was a witness to the world.

 Well, these CRM men and their families could use some mercy.
 Some of them need a fair, impartial, and judiciously speedy hearing to settle their status on or off the roster, along with an appeal process that doesn’t involve appealing to the man who made the initial ruling.
 (And yes, some men may need time on CRM to help them deal with real issues they face, but some are just the victims of bad financial circumstances, for example, or congregations who had itching ears.)
 Some of them need help with rent or groceries or medical bills.
-Some of then need a counselor to help them deal with the stress and shame they face while on CRM.
+Some of them need a counselor to help them deal with the stress and shame they face while on CRM.
 Some may need some help even after returning to the parish to deal with PTSD.

 This is something the LCMS needs to address, and quickly!
 There is a resolution being brought before the 2013 Synodical Convention to address the situation of Candidates…at the 2016 Synodical Convention, after a task force is formed to study the problem.
 While I’m glad that the Convention plans to take up this issue in some capacity, waiting three years to deal with the meat of this tragedy is a wait three years too long.
 A task force might be able to come up with ideas for, say, a fair adjudication system or a fair way to address a way to return over two-hundred Candidates to active ministry while not failing our seminary graduates, but we don’t need a task force to commit to contacting these wounded men to pray with them and ask what kind of help they need.
 We don’t need a task force to set up a fund to help address the financial difficulties these men and their families face.
 We don’t need a task force to encourage our DPs to bring to bear the love of Christ to these men instead of treating them like proverbial lepers, tax collectors and Gentiles.
 We don’t need a task force to commit to sending these pastors to Doxology or to ask Doxology to develop a program under their purview for the purpose of addressing the mental, emotional, and spiritual needs of these pastors and their families.
 Perhaps a friendly amendment to the appropriate resolution might be drafted to speak to some of these needs immediately.